FlorentTariolle/LeagueAccounts/docs/BUILD.md

 # Building LeagueAccounts

-This document explains how to build the LeagueAccounts executable and installer.
+How to build the executable and installer from source.

 ## Prerequisites